Central businessmen appeal after 3 officers held for kidnapping: Go after dirty cops

 Central businessmen want “disruptive measures” to deal with corruption and criminality within the police service after three officers were detained for the kidnapping of Cunupia used-car dealer Sachel Kungebeharry.

-Kungebeharry and two other men were travelling in a car when the vehicle was blocked by a police car with flashing blue lights at around 5 pm on September 25.
+Kungebeharry and two other men were travelling in a car that was blocked by a police car with flashing blue lights at around 5 pm on September 25.

-Three men, two of whom were dressed in what appeared to be police tactical uniforms, searched Kungebeharry and told him they had a warrant for his arrest.
+Three men, two of them dressed in what appeared to be police tactical uniforms, searched Kungebeharry and told him they had a warrant for his arrest.

-He was bundled into the police vehicle while the two other men were left unharmed.
+He was bundled into the police car.
+The two other men were left unharmed.

 On October 1, investigators impounded a marked police car from the Caroni Police Station, which was suspected of being used during the kidnapping.